 Tech always evolves but the methodology will stay the same – and we’ll constantly be making the user interface simpler and easier to use.

 - How to set up a tracking pixel for the Riddle sign up form:

 - Sending users to different landing pages is super easy:

 - You can also use our Google Tag Manager integration to track and optimize your ad spend.

 TL;DR?
 (Too long, didn’t read?)

-Just drop us a note at firstname.lastname@example.org with your questions about quiz marketing funnels – ask us anything.
+Just drop us a note at firstname.lastname@example.org/blog with your questions about quiz marketing funnels – ask us anything.

 Our team of quiz experts are all customer service geeks… we have ongoing competition for beers based on who responds first.
 (Psst – I’m crushing it this week.)